 An Emergency Plan is a document that lays out all the arrangements, procedures, personnel, strategies and systems relating to emergencies in the workplace.
-This is a requirement for all workplaces in complying with Australian Standard 3745-2010 Planning for Emergencies in Facilities.

 The Emergency Plan lists the members of the Emergency Planning Committee (EPC) and the Emergency Control Organisation (ECO) as well as other necessary contact information.
 Records of Emergency Training and Emergency Response Training are also kept in the Emergency Plan, along with Review and Maintenance logs.
 Specific Emergency Response Procedures for situations that may eventuate in your workplace are also documented within the Emergency Plan.

 Workplace Emergency Management develops Emergency Response Procedures that include plans for situations specific to your workplace such as Flood Evacuation Plans, Bushfire Evacuation Plans, Bomb Threat Procedures and Hazardous Material Spill Procedures.
 Individual facilities will have different requirements for procedures.

 We thoroughly assess your facility so that we can develop and deliver high-quality Emergency Response Procedures that are specific to your requirements.
 We can develop Emergency Plans and Procedures for any facility in any industry, such as child care, health care and aged care facilities, as well as industrial, retail, multi-level and residential premises.